Becoming an affiliate marketer and starting an affiliate website is a great way to make money online.

 A CMS is a bit of software that does this HTML coding stuff for you.
-It stores all of the articles that you write in a database.
+It stores all of the articles you write and pages you create in a database.

 When someone comes to a page on your website, like:

-The best/most-popular CMS is called WordPress.
-Of the entire internet, 54% runs on WordPress.
+The best and most-popular CMS is called WordPress.
+Of the entire internet, 59.7% runs on WordPress.
 The rest comprises custom made sites and other smaller CMS systems.

 I wholeheartedly recommend WordPress in this guide.
 That’s because if you ever need help with your site, it is one-thousand times easier to find someone fluent in modifying WordPress websites than it is to find someone capable of editing a site in some obscure CMS that requires specialist knowledge.